Snapchat/KeyDB-docs/docs/pro-intro.md

 KeyDB-community version (open-source) started as a fork of redis and contains all Redis has to offer but with many powerful features Redis doesn’t offer.
 KeyDB-Pro takes it to the next level and will remain affordable to everyone, not just the big guys.

-## Pricing and billing

-KeyDB is $60/month.
-Period.
-Provide your email address and pay via stripe.
-Your license key will be emailed to you.
-If you want to use KeyDB prior to paying, you can use the pro binaries, however they will be shut down after an hour without a key and you will need to restart it.
-If you decide you don’t want to use KeyDB-Pro anymore please email sales@keydb.dev to cancel your subscription.

 ## No Commitment or Vendor Lock-in

 KeyDB remains fully compatible with Redis API, Modules, Protocol.
 We work with Redis clients and are a drop in replacement for your current Redis deployment.
 If you develop with KeyDB, your efforts still enable you to change to Redis (minus KeyDB specific features).
 There are no contracts with KeyDB-Pro and we offer you the ability to pay monthly enabling you to cancel at any time.
 Annual offerings are also available for those who prefer.

-## It's Effortless to Try...
-You May Already Have It!

-If you are currently using open source KeyDB, our binary packages now include both the open source and pro binaries.
-You can try out or use our pro binaries simply by specifying `--enable-pro [license-key]` when launching or update in your config file.
-To try you don’t need a license key but the process wil be killed after an hour.
-This allows for development and to test out features to see if you wan them.
-For a walkthrough on getting set up with KeyDB-Pro see <a href=”https://docs.keydb.dev/docs/pro-getting-started”>Getting Started</a>

 ## Support